 One can plead ignorance, but there is so much information about the pagan origins of traditions associated with the celebration of Christmas.
-Many reason around these strong warnings by claiming they are using some of these practices to "show love and do nice things for their children or friends".
-It is as the song goes "the most wonderful time of the year" right?
-Giving gifts to children and family members and friends is not in itself a pagan practice.
+People will reason around these strong warnings by claiming they are using some of these practices to "show love and do nice things for their children or friends".
+I agree, giving gifts to children, family members, and friends is not in itself a pagan practice.
 Utilizing decorative lights is not in itself wrong.
 But when these things are part of a package of practices done at the time of the Winter solstice it needs to be looked at with suspicion.
-All because of Christ's birth?
-Are we to celebrate His birth?
-Another question, I know.